Pain In The Front Of The Shoulder With Bench Press

 Pre-activation warm-up exercises

-It is important we utilise specific warm-up exercises that target the shoulder stabilisers and force producing muscles prior to our bench pressing session.
-Give these exercises a try prior to your next bench pressing session!
+It is important to utilise specific warm-up exercises that target the shoulder stabilisers and force-producing muscles prior to your bench pressing session.
+These exercises help activate the necessary muscles for shoulder stability and mobility, preparing the shoulder joint for heavy lifting and preventing discomfort.
+Give these exercises a try before your next bench press session!

 LOCK BIG 3 https://youtube.com/shorts/XQ8RMAgyWRE?feature=share